Dzogchen: The Resting Meditation of a Kusulu

 Khenpo Gangshar

-With the mind, the instruction is to leave the mind as it is -- without hope and fear.
-And whatever thoughts arise in the mind should also be left without engaging.
+With the mind, the instruction is to leave the mind as it is -- without hope 8and fear.
+And whatever thoughts arise in the mind should also be left without engaging by either accepting or rejecting them.

 "Whatever arises as objects in awareness